react-theming/addon-development-kit/README.md

 ```
 You should run it **before** using `register`, `setParameters` and `createDecorator`

->Note: don't remember to use setConfig both in on manager and preview sides with the same parameters
+>Note: don't forget to use setConfig both in on manager and preview sides with the same parameters

 ### Addon panel UI components